EnLink Midstream LLC (ENLC) Shares Soar Above 1-Year High

 Sponsored

-The average price point forecasted by analysts for EnLink Midstream LLC (ENLC) is $13.40, which is $4.2 above the current market price.
-The public float for ENLC is 244.71M, and currently, short sellers hold a 5.01% ratio of that float.
-The average trading volume of ENLC on May 16, 2023 was 2.23M shares.
+The average price estimated by analysts for ENLC is $13.40, which is $3.55 above than the current price.
+The public float for ENLC is 244.71M, and at present, short sellers hold a 5.01% of that float.
+The average trading volume of ENLC on May 19, 2023 was 2.28M shares.

 ENLC’s Market Performance

-The stock of EnLink Midstream LLC (ENLC) has seen a 5.60% increase in the past week, with a -13.48% drop in the past month, and a -27.07% fall in the past quarter.
-The volatility ratio for the week is 3.02%, and the volatility levels for the past 30 days are at 3.26% for ENLC.
-The simple moving average for the past 20 days is -2.42% for ENLC’s stock, with a -16.12% simple moving average for the past 200 days.
+The stock of EnLink Midstream LLC (ENLC) has seen a 13.68% increase in the past week, with a -3.51% drop in the past month, and a -19.85% fall in the past quarter.
+The volatility ratio for the week is 4.11%, and the volatility levels for the past 30 days are at 3.55% for ENLC.
+The simple moving average for the last 20 days is 6.20% for ENLC stock, with a simple moving average of -10.16% for the last 200 days.

 Analysts’ Opinion of ENLC